CSI-Development/CSI-Mentorland/README.md

 <h1>Requirements:</h1>

 <H2>Tasks For Mentorland Team To Do:</H2>
-1 page (if possible for each user flow) - some notes about assets, paywalls, <br>
+1-page (if possible for each user flow) - some notes about assets, paywalls, <br>
 Student based flow with all student use cases(enroll, take course, buy nfts, sell nfts, buy paid courses, buy non-transferrable Mentorship token)<br>
 Official Email address for Devops(used by CSI and internal ops at mentorland)<br>
 Official Email address for inquiry of system admin(notification of new user, pw reset email)<br>